derkmed/stunting-on-programming/hashing/time_based_key_value_store/README.md

   * Returns a value such that set(key, value, timestamp_prev) was called previously, with timestamp_prev <= timestamp.
   * If there are multiple such values, it returns the one with the largest timestamp_prev.
   * If there are no values, it returns the empty string ("").

+Note:

+All key/value strings are lowercase.
+All key/value strings have length in the range [1, 100] The timestamps for all TimeMap.set operations are strictly increasing.
+1 <= timestamp <= 10^7
+TimeMap.set and TimeMap.get functions will be called a total of 120000 times (combined) per test case.

 </b>

+Thought Process:
+* We definitely need some sort of mapping data structure.
+How about a hash map?
+* Now for each key, we can run binary search on the guaranteed sorted lists of timestamps to find the relevant value for that key

 ```python